May 29, 2023

 Make sure that your cream cheese is at room temperature so that you won’t have lumps in your cream cheese mixture.

 STEP TWO: Reduce the mixer speed to low and add the powdered sugar.
 Increase the mixer speed to medium and continue mixing until completely smooth.
-Cover and chill in the refrigerator until ready to fill the roll.
-Remove the filling from the refrigerator 10 minutes before assembling the cake roll.

-For the Cake Assembly
+For The Cake Assembly

 STEP ONE: Once the cake is completely cooled, slowly unroll the cake.